domwakeling/Pico-Scripts/README.md

 Using Thonny IDE to write/flash the Pico.
 Using MicroPython the Pico will launch `main.py` when powered up, so write code to that file on the Pico if the intention is to use it away from a development environment.

+* `keypad_timer.py`: hit any key on the (Pimoroni) Pico Keypad to start a timer;
+  each button will flash for a minute to show a visual countdown